nelsonRoberts1968/team-profile-generator/README.md

 ## Installation instructions

 * Clone git repository.
-* In the same directory the porject in cloned in..Run npm install
+* In the same directory the project in cloned in..Run npm install
 * Answer all prompts
-* Html will be generated
+* HTML will be generated
-* Run genarated HTML on the brouwser
+* Run genarated HTML on the browser

 ## Screenshots of Running Application